redmannequin/GravityGame/README.md

 Game Loop:
   - gets user input
-  - updates game 25 times a seconed
+  - updates game 30 times a seconed
-  - redners to screen as fast a possible
+  - renders to screen as fast a possible

-basic eneity structure
-  - entity
-    - player

-basic 2D vector class

-## To-Do:
+## TO-DO
-  - add load media
-  - add a test world (procedural?)
-  - fix up physics
+MAKE THE GAME

 ## Build
   - you need: